Article I. General Powers

 Article II.
 Dean/Chief Executive Officer

-1.1 The Dean shall report to the faculty at least annually on the state of the College.
+1.1 The Dean shall report to the faculty at least annually on the state of the College of Pharmacy (CoP).

-1.2 The Dean’s responsibilities with regard to the fiscal management of the College include:
+1.2 The Dean’s responsibilities with regard to the fiscal management of the CoP include:

-- 1.2.1 Develop a financial plan and budget for the College in consultation with the Department Heads and consistent with the College’s strategic plan.
+1.2.1 Develop a financial plan and budget for the CoP in consultation with the collegiate leaders and consistent with the CoP’s strategic plan.

-1.2.2 Exercise budget authority and accountability for all funds of the College from all internal and external sources.
+1.2.2 Exercise budget authority and accountability for all funds of the CoP from all internal and external sources.

-1.2.4 Guide the College’s development and fund raising programs.
+1.2.4 Guide the CoP’s development and fundraising programs.

-1.2.5 Report on the College’s budget to the College Assembly: the proposed budget submitted to the appropriate University authorities, the budget approved by the appropriate University authorities, any changes to the approved budget, and expenditures against the budget.
+1.2.5 Report on the CoP’s budget to the College Assembly: the proposed budget submitted to the appropriate University authorities, the budget approved by the appropriate University authorities, any changes to the approved budget, and expenditures against the budget.

-1.3 The Dean shall be responsible for the allocation of the College space resources and equipment in accordance with established University and College policies and after consultation with the Central Council.
+1.3 The Dean shall be responsible for the allocation of the CoP space resources and equipment in accordance with established University and CoP policies and after consultation with the Executive Central Council.

-1.4 The Dean shall appoint representatives to organizations external to the College of Pharmacy in consultation with the Central Council.
+1.4 The Dean shall appoint representatives to organizations external to the CoP in consultation with the Central Council.

-1.5 The Dean shall be responsible for the management of the College’s human resources in accordance with established University and College policies and the College’s strategic plan, and in consultation with the Central Council.
+1.5 The Dean shall be responsible for the management of the CoP’s human resources in accordance with established University and CoP policies and the CoP’s strategic plan, and in consultation with the Executive Council.

-1.6 The Dean shall represent the College of Pharmacy in the development and implementation of Academic Health Center policies, procedures, interscholastic programs, and operations.
+1.6 The Dean shall represent the CoP in the development and implementation of Office of Academic Clinical Affairs policies, procedures, interscholastic programs, and operations.

-1.7 The Dean shall provide leadership for educational, research, and service programs within the College, and shall be responsible for their quality.
+1.7 The Dean shall provide leadership for educational, research, and service programs within the CoP, and shall be responsible for their quality.

 Article III.
 Faculty

-1.3 The Regular Faculty may extend voting privileges to representative from each of the Other Constituencies (Constitution, Article IV).
+1.2 The Voting Faculty may extend College Assembly voting privileges to representatives from each of the Other Constituencies (Constitution, Article IV).

-1.4 The faculty shall elect representatives to the University Senate, the Twin Cities Campus Assembly, and Academic Health Center Faculty Consultative Committee in accordance with the Constitution and Bylaws of those organizations.
+1.3 The Voting Faculty shall elect representatives to the University Senate and Faculty Advisory Committee for the Health Sciences (FACHS), in accordance with the Constitution and Bylaws of those organizations.
 Anyone eligible to serve as an elected representative to these organizations can serve as an alternate representative.

-1.5 The faculty shall elect representatives and alternate representatives to the American Association of Colleges of Pharmacy (AACP) and other organizations external to the University in which the College has membership and which require an elected representative.
+1.4 The Voting Faculty shall elect representatives and/or alternate representatives to professional societies and other organizations external to the University in which the CoP has membership and which require an elected representative.